zhanglx13/CS375_Compilers_Autograder/README.md

 1. test_p1: each test (scantst_n.pas) corresponds to line n in scantst.pas excluding empty lines.
 This folder is used as the input tests for project 1 and 2
 2. sample_p1: sample output for each test in test_p1 using lexer.
 This is used as the sample for project 1
 3. sample_p2: sample output for each test in test_p1 using lex.
 This is used as the sample for project 2
-4. test_p5: unit tests extracted from pasrec.pasrec
+4. test_p5: unit tests extracted from pasrec.pas.
 5. sample_p5: samples for each test in test_p5.
 Note that if one test has multiple samples, the alternative samples should have the same name as the test with a number appended.
    E.g. test5_while.pas can have multiple samples: test5_while.sample and test5_while0.sample.
-6. graph1_test, graph1_sample, pasrec_test, pasrec_sample: unit tests and samples for the codegen project.
+6. test_p6, sample_p6: unit tests and samples for the codegen project.
 Similarly, multiple samples for the same test are distinguished by the appended number to the sample name.
 7. sample_trees: contains trivb.sample and graph1i.sample.
 These outputs are generated using the modified pprint.c, therefore, the layout and indentation of the output is different.

 ## Symbol Table Checker